This article was revised in July 2021 to include the most updated information.

 Help people when you can with any knowledge you may have picked up along the way.
 Pay it forward.

 For people who didn’t know how to get started, I hope this helped you.
 If I helped, please consider clicking the links in the article and signing up for accounts that way.
-A few are affiliate links that will give me a little something when you sign up and purchasing something.
+A few are affiliate links that will give me a little something when you sign up and purchase something.
 I wouldn’t recommend a site or product without actually using it myself, and I use these all the time.